zsnyder21/NeuralCryptography/README.md

 To achieve the second is a tad more complicated.
 There is a parameter used when training the model called dictionaryLength.
 This parameter indicated the number of unique characters that the model was trained with.
-In order to facilitate bringing the image up to size, the final 20% of these characters are reserved for peppering the input sentence when encrypting information.
+In order to facilitate bringing the sentence up to size, the final 20% of these characters are reserved for peppering the input sentence when encrypting information.
 This has two effects:

 1) The sentence to be encrypted cannot contain any character from the final 20% of the dictionary.
 The CryptoNet class